 Cooperation with visual artist Eva Jeske

-First work on exhibit June 2018 at The University of Chicago, Regenstein Library
+Exhibit June 2018 at The University of Chicago, Regenstein Library

 Perception (Shift) III